IronWhiskey/TheWall/README.md

 ## Built With

-* [Pyhton](https://docs.python.org/2.7/tutorial/index.html/) - The Zen of Python - Beautiful is than ugly...
+* [Pyhton](https://docs.python.org/2.7/tutorial/index.html/) - The Zen of Python - Beautiful is better than ugly...
 * [Flask](http://flask.pocoo.org/docs/0.12/) - web development one drop at a time
 * [MySQL](https://dev.mysql.com/doc/) - The world's most popular open source database